ihh/bracery/README.md

 # Tutorial

+The first thing to know about Bracery is that anything that isn't code is implicitly output.
+So, for example, the Bracery program to generate the text "hello world" is just `hello world`, which is a [quine](https://en.wikipedia.org/wiki/Quine_(computing)).
+In fact, all strings are valid Bracery programs, and most Bracery programs are quines, in that the default thing for Bracery to do if it can't otherwise parse or recognize the input stream is simply to echo it back to the output.
+In this, Bracery is like other interactive fiction languages (ChoiceScript, Tracery, Twine formats, etc.) and markup languages (Markdown, etc.).

-The main construct in Bracery is the _alternation_, a list of options separated by vertical bars:
+The main construct for generating variation in Bracery is the _alternation_, a list of options separated by vertical bars:

 ~~~~
 I feel [happy|sad|angry|bored]